UwayoOlga/UwayoOlga/README.md

 ## 🎯 Future Goals

-- Develop expertise in software architecture, data science, and design patterns
+- Develop expertise in software development, applied mathematics, and design patterns
-- Contribute to open-source projects in software engineering and AI
+- Contribute to open-source projects in software engineering
 - Create innovative software solutions that integrate AI for societal impact
 - Pursue internships and projects to gain hands-on industry experience